cosmos/stargate-launch/README.md

 Outcome: The output should match the genesis file at  https://storage.googleapis.com/stargate-genesis/cosmoshub-test-stargate.json

 **NOTE:**
+1. Node start with the genesis file takes approximately 2 hours to complete.

-1. We manually went in and edited the quorum and voting period for governance to enable faster testing of the IBC related governance functions in this testnet.
+3. We manually went in and edited the quorum and voting period for governance to enable faster testing of the IBC related governance functions in this testnet.

-2. We are actively tracking one final [IBC security issue](https://github.com/cosmos/cosmos-sdk/issues/7606) that will require us to update to an rc-2.
+4. We are actively tracking one final [IBC security issue](https://github.com/cosmos/cosmos-sdk/issues/7606) that will require us to update to an rc-2.

 This migration command accomplishes the following: